 - Equal employment opportunity and civil rights in employment;

 - Wages and hours of labor, including the Fair Labor Standards Act;

-- Workers' compensation, and family and medical leave;
+- Expanding sick, family, and medical leave;

 - All matters dealing with relationships between employers and employees.

 Subcommittee on Early Childhood, Elementary and Secondary Education

 Education from early learning through the high school level, including but not limited to early care and education programs such as the Head Start Act and the Child Care and Development Block Grant Act, special education, and homeless and migrant education; overseas dependent schools; career and technical education; school climate and safety, including alcohol and drug abuse prevention; educational equity, including facilities; educational research and improvement, including the Institute of Education Sciences; and pre-service and in-service teacher professional development, including Title II of the Elementary and Secondary Education Act and Title II of the Higher Education Act.